rahildoshi97/materforge/paper/paper.md

 MaterForge is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
-The library allows users to define complex material behaviors-ranging from simple constants to experimental data -in human-readable YAML configuration files.
+The library allows users to define complex material behaviors-ranging from simple constants to experimental data in human-readable YAML configuration files.
 These are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
-MaterForge supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
+MaterForge supports different material types, offers multiple property definition methods, and intelligently manages dependencies between different material properties.
 It is designed for high-performance computing applications, and serves as a seamless bridge between experimental data and numerical simulation,